Toll Free: 1-877-489-7333

 Six inch melons average 5 pounds each.
 Flesh is deep salmon, juicy, and extremely sweet.
 The vigorous vines are productive, and disease resistant.

+Organically grown.
 Discovered in 1923, this huge, sweet, fragrant cantaloupe type melon can weigh in at 5 lbs.
 It has dense orange flesh and heavily netted skin.
 Packet is 25 seeds.

 A Christmas melon with a long-oval shape and green and yellow skin.
 Can grow up to 10 pounds in weight, 1 foot in length.
 Looks like a watermelon, inside the melon has yellowish-green flesh which tastes similar to a honeydew melon.

 Start seeds indoors in 2 inch pots or cell packs 3-4 weeks before the last spring frost or (if you live in a long season area) direct seed into the garden after all danger of frost is past.
 Plant in the hottest part of the garden 2-feet apart in rows 6-8 feet apart.

 Comments: Use black plastic mulch or drape with floating row cover to give melons the heat they need in marginal growing areas.
 Most melons will slip easily from the vine when ripe.
 Smelling the blossom end can also provide an important clue.
 When ripe Cantaloupe and Honeydew melons will have an appealing fruity fragrance.
 Christmas melons are picked when the skin develops a waxy feel and the stem end becomes slightly soft.
 Mature Honeydew and Christmas melons will continue to ripen for a few days after they have been picked.